 The OIE Regional Representation for Asia and the Pacific and the OIE Sub-Regional Representation for South East Asia have been organising activities on AMR and AMU (antimicrobial usage) since 2018 to support the OIE Members in the region drive the agenda of AMR/AMU.

 The World Antimicrobial Awareness Week (WAAW) is used to highlight the health risks posed by antimicrobial resistance and to promote good practice in this area of concern, in efforts to limit the emergence and spread of resistant bacteria throughout the world.
 Every year, the OIE supports Members to conduct awareness raising activities.

-OIE activities for WAAW(2019) including various communication tools
+WAAW(2019) including various communication tools and members’ activities

 The OIE created and published communication materials for AMR awareness raising and the OIE RRAP and SRR-SEA supported Members to translate these materials into various languages.